I recently made some DIY 12V solar shed lights for my dad’s shed.

 My dad rarely uses his shed at night, so I didn’t need a panel that could recharge the battery in a day.
 I just needed a panel that could recharge it eventually.

-That means a 20W panel could recharge the battery in 1-2 sunny days — plenty quick for my purposes.
+That means a 20W panel could recharge the battery in about 1-2 sunny days — plenty quick for my purposes.

 To be frank, I could’ve sized my panel a bit smaller, but I found that 20 watt panels are only a few bucks more than 10 watt panels.
 20 watts was the best bang for my buck.